Chr-Jan/Chr-Jan/README.md

 # In the Abyssal Murmurs: Salutations from Beyond 🐙👋

 In the GitHub galaxy, where code plays,
-I'm Christroffer, in learning's maze.
+I'm Christoffer, in learning's maze.
 Welcome to my corner, where bugs are friends,
 In this universe, the coding journey never ends! 🚀